-Region 17 is pleased to announce our fourth annual webcast for the 2019 Competition!
-More details about the Viva Acappella competition on May 17-18, 2019 can be found at the event page.
+Region 17 is pleased to announce our fifth annual webcast for the 2020 Competition!
 The webcast is free and donations are gratefully accepted so we can continue to offer this to our community.

-Links to the webcast, all of our competitors and their stage times and information about this year's webcasters are listed below.
+Links to the 2019 webcast, all of our competitors and their stage times and information about last year's webcasters are listed below.
+Watch this space in the spring for updated links to the 2020 webcast and schedule.

 Donations are accepted for this webcast by using our Pay Pay link -- found on this page.
 You do not need to be a member of Pay Pal to send us a donation.
 Links remain available after the event through International competition.